Kosovo entry requirements for Algeria passport holders

 May be checked

 Algerian passport holders need a visa to enter Kosovo.
-You must apply online before you travel.
-This requirement is in place for 2026.
+You must apply at a Kosovo embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Algerian citizens.
+Plan ahead, as the application process takes time.

 Entry requirements